jsga/bundle_notifications/README.rst

     D = (t2-t1) + (t7-t6) + (t7-t4) + (t7-t3) + (t7-t6) + (t10-t8) + (t10-t9)

 Even though the intuition behind this problem is quite simple, this optimization problem is unfortunately not linear and not straight-forward to formulate.
 For this reason, in this tool, we use a heuristic optimization approach (local search), which, in practice, seems to work well.
-See :ref:`optimal delay <optimal_delay>` section for further information.
+See `speed considerations`_ section for further information.

 Implementation
 ^^^^^^^^^^^^^^